 Severe COVID-19 was defined as having an oxygen saturation lower than 90%, a respiratory rate above 30 breaths per minute, or a need for oxygen therapy.

-443 patients with a COVID-19 diagnosis, either confirmed by a PCR or rapid antigen test or assumed to be probable due to acute respiratory symptoms, were included in the study.
-122 (28%) were living with HIV and of these, 91 (89% of those with data) were receiving ART at the time of hospitalisation.
+A total of 443 patients with a COVID-19 diagnosis, either confirmed by a PCR or rapid antigen test or assumed to be probable due to acute respiratory symptoms, were included in the study.
+One hundred and twenty-two (28%) were living with HIV and of these, 91 (89% of those with data) were receiving ART at the time of hospitalisation.

 Although the mean age of participants was similar regardless of HIV status, HIV-negative participants were more likely to be aged over 60.
 HIV-positive participants were more likely to be anaemic or severely anaemic, and to report having two or more underlying medical conditions.